 Once the diagnosis is confirmed, the outlook for most children who receive treatment for ADHD is encouraging.

-In most cases, treatment for ADHD should include:
+In most cases, ADHD treatment should include:

-- A long-term management plan with
+A long-term management plan with

-- Education about ADHD
+Education about ADHD

-- Teamwork among doctors, parents, teachers, caregivers, other health care professionals, and the child
+Teamwork among doctors, parents, teachers, caregivers, other health care professionals, and the child

-- Individual and family counseling
+Individual and family counseling

 Treatment for ADHD uses the same principles that are used to treat other chronic conditions like asthma or diabetes.
 Long-term planning is needed because these conditions are not cured.
 Families must manage them on an ongoing basis.
 In the case of ADHD, schools and other caregivers must also be involved in managing the condition.